spresse1/rheem_controller/README.md

 ## Purpose

 This project aims to provide a pythonic interface to the Rheem EcoNet API (http://io.myrheem.com/).
 (Yes, their web page is terribly designed.
-To access the API we will be interfacing, select 'EcoNet' in the dropdown, then click 'About').
+To access the API we will be interfacing, select 'EcoNet' in the dropdown, then wait for the page to reload).
 This project aims to eventually provide more advanced control - such as schedules.
 It also hopes to provide an API suitable for use with larger home automation projects.

 ## Installation